Stoke City F.C.: Stadium

 It is not clear where Stoke's original playing fields were located.
 Their first pitch was certainly in the site of a present burial ground in Lonsdale Street, although there is evidence that they also played on land near to the Copeland Arms public house on Campbell Road.
 In 1875, they moved to Sweetings Field, which was owned by the mayor of Stoke, Alderman Sweeting.
 It is estimated that as many as 200–250 spectators were attending home matches at Sweetings Field, paying one penny for admission.
 Stoke were to stay at Sweetings Field until a merger with the Stoke Victoria Cricket Club in March 1878, when Stoke moved to the Victoria Ground.

-The first match to be played at the Victoria Ground was a friendly against Talke Rangers on 28 March 1878; Stoke won 1–0 in front of 2,500 fans.
+The first match to be played at the Victoria Ground was the inaugural Staffordshire Cup final against Talke Rangers on 28 March 1878, Stoke won 1–0 in front of 2,500 fans with the goal scored by William Boddington at about the 80th minute.
 The ground was originally an oval shape to cater for athletics, and this shape was retained for the next 30 years.
 Major development work began in the 1920s, and by 1930 the ground had lost its original shape.
 By 1935, the ground capacity was up to 50,000.
 A record crowd of 51,380 packed into the Ground on 29 March 1937 to watch a league match against Arsenal.

 Floodlights were installed in 1956 and another new main stand was built.
 Over the weekend of the 3/4 in January 1976, gale-force winds blew the roof off the Butler Street Stand.
 Stoke played a home League match against Middlesbrough at Vale Park whilst repair work was on-going.
 The Stoke End Stand was improved in 1979 and through the 1980s more improvements were made.
 By 1995, Stoke drew up plans to make the ground an all seater stadium, to comply with the Taylor Report.
 However, the club decided it would be better to leave the Victoria Ground and re-locate to a new site.

 In 1997, Stoke left the Victoria Ground after 119 years, and moved to the modern 28,384 all seater Britannia Stadium at a cost of £14.7 million.
 Stoke struggled at first to adjust to their new surroundings and were relegated to the third tier in the first season at the new ground.
 In 2002, a record 28,218 attended an FA Cup match against Everton.
 With Stoke gaining promotion to the Premier League in 2008, attendances increased.
 However, the capacity was reduced to 27,500 due to segregation.
-The name of the ground was changed to the Bet365 Stadium in June 2016.
+The name of the ground was changed to the bet365 Stadium in June 2016.
 Work began on expanding the stadium to over 30,000 in February 2017 and was concluded in the summer of 2017.